soundstep/pact-ruby-standalone-e2e-example/DEMO.md

 ### Run demo

-Start a http server to see the tests in a browser, and start a pact-mock-service without interactions.
+The following command starts a http server to see the tests in a browser, and start a pact-mock-service without interactions.

 ```
 npm run demo